 Until the Day of Christ

-Paul instructed the congregation of Philippi to “completion” in Jesus.
+Paul instructed the congregation of Philippi to go on to “perfection” in Jesus.
 Bodily resurrection must take place for the consummation of this process and the completion of our salvation.
 This will occur when Jesus appears “on the clouds of Heaven.”
 God will continue to perform what He began with our conversion until “the Day of Christ.”
+Salvation is a process throughout our lives.

-The Apostle began his Letter by giving thanks for what God accomplished in the Assembly and its contribution to the Gospel, “from the first day until the present.”
-He remained convinced that God would complete what He had started among the Philippians - (Philippians 1:3-10).
+The Apostle began his Letter by giving thanks for what God achieved in the congregation and the church’s contributions to the Gospel, even “from the first day until the present.”
+Paul remains convinced that God will complete what He started in us - (Philippians 1:3-10).

 Daybreaking - Photo by Axi Aimee on Unsplash